A migraine is a severe headache usually felt as a throbbing pain at the front or on one side of the head.

 Another risk factor for ischaemic stroke is the use of the combined oral contraceptive pill.
 Medical professionals generally advise women who experience migraine with aura not to use the combined contraceptive pill.

-Women who have migraine without aura can take the combined contraceptive pills.
+Women who have migraine without aura can take combined contraceptive pills.
 However, if you take the combined contraceptive pill and you have aura symptoms or your migraines become more frequent, see your doctor as soon as possible to discuss alternative forms of contraception.

 - Mental health problems

 Migraine is associated with an increased risk of mental health problems